 By 1965, the centre of the roundel had been redesigned and a border added, holding the LEYLAND legend.

 In March 1967, LMC acquired the Rover Co.
-Ltd (and its Alvis subsidiary).
+Limited (and its Alvis subsidiary).

 British Motor Holdings, 1966

-When the British Motor Corporation acquired Jaguar in December 1966, a new holding company – British Motor Holdings – was formed, with BMC Ltd and Jaguar Cars Ltd as its operating subsidiaries.
+When the British Motor Corporation acquired Jaguar in December 1966, a new holding company – British Motor Holdings Limited (BMH) – was formed, with BMC Limited and Jaguar Cars Limited as its operating subsidiaries.
 BMH itself was not used as a brand, although it would have appeared on company stationery and in corporate documents.